bluelibs/runner/README.md

 ## Events

-You emit events when certain things in your app happen, a user registered, a comment has been added, etc.
+Events are triggered when specific actions occur in your app, like a user registration or a new comment.
+When you catch these events, you also receive the emitted data along with the source of the event.
+Knowing the source of the event without explicitly specifying it can be very helpful in large applications.

-You listen to them through tasks and resources, and you can emit them from tasks and resources through `dependencies`.
+You can listen for these events using tasks and resources, and similarly, emit them from tasks and resources through dependencies.

 ```ts
 import { task, run, event } from "@bluelibs/runner";